-Please Note: When looking at the seating chart, West Virginia is located on the West sideline while Miami is located on the East
+Please Note: When looking at the seating chart, the Big 12 team is located on the West sideline while the ACC is located on the East

 Seating charts reflect the general layout for the Camping World Stadium.

 Layouts and specific seat locations may vary without notice.